SarahSoutoul/in-your-tech-era/guide.md

   >
   > Since the `useTheme` hook from `next-themes` relies on client-side JavaScript to determine the current theme, it’s not available during SSR.
 If you configure the `ClerkProvider` directly in `RootLayout`, it could cause a **hydration mismatch** between the server-rendered HTML and the client-rendered JavaScript, leading to inconsistent UI behavior.
   >
-  > In your original setup, you may already have a `ClerkProvider` in your `app/layout.jsx` file.
-You will have to refactor this setup in the upcoming steps.
+  > In your original setup, you may already have a `ClerkProvider` in your `app/layout.tsx` file.
+You'll refactor this setup in the next section.

-1. Run the following command to install `@clerk-themes` to your Next.js app:
+1. Run the following command to install `@clerk/themes` to your Next.js app:

       ```sh {{ filename: 'terminal' }}
       npm install @clerk/themes